raft-tech/TANF-app/docs/Technical-Documentation/clean-and-reparse.md

   -y FISCAL_YEAR, --fiscal_year FISCAL_YEAR
                         Reparse all files in the fiscal year, e.g. 2021.
   -a, --all             Clean and reparse all datafiles.
 If selected, fiscal_year/quarter aren't necessary.
-  -n, --new_indices     Move reparsed data to new Elastic indices.
-  -d, --delete_indices  Requires new_indices.
-Delete the current Elastic indices.
   --configuration CONFIGURATION
                         The name of the configuration class to load, e.g. "Development".
 If this isn't provided, the DJANGO_CONFIGURATION environment variable will be used.
   --version             show program's version number and exit